 - Referendum: ordinal variable reflecting the existence and degree of presidential authority to submit a bill to approval by popular vote.
-It takes values from 0 to 2, where 0 means no presidential authority to submit a bill to referendum or authority subject to congressional authorization; 1, unilateral authority to call a referendum but outcome non binding; and 2, unilateral authority and outcome binding. - Budget spending: dummy variable identifying whether Congress can increase spending.
-It is coded as 1 if Congress cannot increase spending and 0, otherwise. - Budget outcome: dummy variable measuring whether the presidential proposal is the reversionary outcome in the absence of congressional approval.
+It takes values from 0 to 3, where 0 means no presidential authority to submit a bill to referendum; 1, presidential authority subject to congressional authorization; 2, unilateral authority to call a referendum but outcome non binding; and 3, unilateral authority and outcome binding. - Budget Spending: dummy variable identifying whether Congress can increase spending.
+It is coded as 1 if Congress cannot increase spending and 0, otherwise. - Budget Outcome: dummy variable measuring whether the presidential proposal is the reversionary outcome in the absence of congressional approval.
 It is coded as 1 if the executive's proposal becomes the reversionary outcome, and 0 otherwise.